miguelmarques1904/cmu18-19/README.md

 Now, the server will be running on http://127.0.0.1:8000/.

-To access the Django Admin Panel, go to http://127.0.0.1:8000/admin.
+- To access the Django Admin Panel, go to http://127.0.0.1:8000/admin.

-To make API Calls, go to http://127.0.0.1:8000/p2photo/api/ and add the path to the API Call or use cURL.
+- To make API Calls, go to http://127.0.0.1:8000/p2photo/api/ and add the path to the API Call or use cURL.

-When calling methods that require user authentication, remember to add the folloing header:
+When calling methods that require user authentication, remember to add the following to the HTTP request:

 ```
 Authorization: Token <auth_token>